pydatasci-repos/pydatasci/README.md

 - Derive informative featuresets from that dataset using supervised and unsupervised methods.
 - Queue hypertuning jobs and batches based on hyperparameter combinations.
 - Evaluate and save the performance metrics of each model.
-- Visually compare models to find the best one.
+- Visually compare model metrics to find the best one.
 - Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.
 - Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.